 This year's fireworks display starts around 9:30pm.

-The Novato Fourth of July Parade is on Monday, July 4 at 10am.
+The Novato Fourth of July Parade is on Tuesday, July 4 at 10am.
 This year's parade begins in the Old Town district on Grant Avenue between Reichert and 7th Avenue, and has over 100 entries making it one of the largest in the San Francisco Bay Area.

 There is also a four-mile Firecracker Roadrace at 8am and a Buckaroo Breakfast from 7am to 10am before the parade.

 The annual Fourth of July Bell Ringing Ceremony kicks off at 10:30 am on Tuesday, July 4.
 The event is held at the Petaluma Historical Library and Museum with the bell ringing at 11am.
 Afterwards, stay for some cookies and lemonade.

 The Petaluma Fourth of July celebration continues at 4:30 pm at the Sonoma Marin Fairgrounds (175 Fairgrounds Drive, Petaluma).